 The Trucking Company

-While truckers are responsible for ensuring they operate commercial vehicles safely, the trucking companies are responsible for putting the right drivers behind the wheel and maintaining their vehicles.
+While truckers are responsible for ensuring they operate commercial vehicles safely, trucking companies are responsible for putting the right drivers behind the wheel and maintaining their vehicles.

 The Auto Parts Manufacturer